Major League Baseball postseason: 2022–present: 12-team playoff (revised Wild Card series)

 This new postseason format was implemented starting with the 2022 season.
-The top two division winners in each league will receive byes to the division series.
-The lowest-seeded division winner and three wild card teams, each seeded according to regular season record, will play a best-of-three Wild Card round, with the higher seed hosting all three games.
+The two division winners with the best record in each league receive byes to the Division Series.
+The third place division winner is seeded third, and the three wild card teams are each seeded from four to six in order of their regular season record.
+These three wild card teams along with the third-place division winner then play in the Wild Card Round, a best-of-three-game series in which the third-seeded division winner hosts the sixth-seeded wild card team and the fourth-seeded wild card team hosts the fifth-seeded wild card team for all three games.
 The tie-breaker game (a.k.a.
 "Game 163") was also eliminated with playoff spots now determined through tie-breaker formulas.

+The tiebreaker criteria, consistent for both seeding and playoff qualification, are as follows, with coin flips (two teams) or draw of lots (at least three teams) if all of those fail: